nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `add n/NAME hp/PHONE e/EMAIL p/POSITION`

+<a name="duplicate-applicants"></a>
 <box type="warning" header="**Caution**">
     Duplicate applicants are not allowed.
-Two applicants are considered duplicates if they have the same phone number or email.
+Two applicants are considered duplicates if they have the same phone number or the same email.
 </box>

 <box type="tip" header="**Note**">